Taking Back Our Stolen History

 The meeting decided to demand that the tea be sent back to England with the tax unpaid.
 The attendees told Francis Rotch, the owner of the Dartmouth ship, to ask Governor Hutchinson for permission to sail out of Boston and back to England.
 On December 16, 1773 yet another large meeting at the Old South Church in Boston was called.
 During this meeting the patriots were told that Governor Thomas Hutchinson had refused their demands.
 The people of Boston and the Sons of Liberty agreed that their only course of action was to destroy the cargo.
 The scene was set for the Boston Tea Party…

 Once the decision to destroy the tea had been made the Sons of Liberty quickly moved into action.
 Volunteers were called for and over 200 men volunteered to take part.
 The action was to take place at 7pm on December 16, 1773.
-The volunteers were organised into three groups in order to board the three different ships.
+The volunteers were organized into three groups in order to board the three different ships.
 Each group had its own leader.
 The names of 180 men are known to have participated in the Boston Tea Party – there were probably more who wanted to keep their participation a secret.
 At least two thirds of the participants of the Boston Tea Party were under 20.
 Only nine are known to have been older than 40 years old.
 These patriots came from all different walks of life.
 The majority of participants of the Boston Tea Party were young apprentices, laborers and seamen.
 About one third of the participants were skilled artisans such as carpenters, masons and shoemakers and there were also a small number of merchants, doctors and clerks.
 Paul Revere was the most famous known participant of the Boston Tea Party.

 Why Did They Dress Up as Indians?
 Destroying the tea at the Boston Tea Party was a risky business and would be viewed as an act of treason that was punishable by death.
 One of the participants, called Nathaniel Bradlee, had a sister called Sarah Bradlee.
 Sarah Bradlee was a prominent member of the Boston Daughters of Liberty and is credited for being the person who came up with the idea of patriots dressing up as Mohawk Indians.
 Sarah Bradlee has since been referred to as the “Mother of the Boston Tea Party” for helping the patriots to disguise themselves as Indians.
 So this is why many of the Boston patriots who participated in the Boston Tea Party disguised themselves as Mohawk Indians to hide their identity.
 A shop owned by John Cane, who was one of the participants in the Boston Tea Party, was used by some of the patriots as a gathering place before heading to the ships at Griffins’ wharf.
 It was here that that many adopted their disguises as Mohawk Indians.
 They carried hatchets, or tomahawks, which they would use to break open the crates during the Boston Tea Party.